-This actively managed sub-fund uses the benchmark JP Morgan CEMBI Diversified USD Index as reference for portfolio construction, performance evaluation and risk management purposes.
+This sub-fund promotes environmental and/or social characteristics and complies with Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("SFDR").
+Further information related to environmental and/or social characteristics is available in Annex I to this document (SFDR RTS Art.
+14(2)).
+This actively managed sub-fund uses the benchmark JP Morgan CEMBI Diversified USD Index as reference for portfolio construction, performance evaluation, sustainability profile comparison and risk management purposes.
+The benchmark is not designed to promote ESG characteristics.
 For share classes with "hedged" in their name, currency-hedged versions of the benchmark (if available) are used.
 Although part of the portfolio may be invested in the same instruments and applying the same weightings as the benchmark, the Portfolio Manager is not constrained by the benchmark in terms of choice of instruments.
 In particular, the Portfolio Manager may at its own discretion invest in bonds of issuers that are not contained in the benchmark and/or structure the share of the investments in sectors in a way that differs from their weighting in the benchmark, with a view to exploiting investment opportunities.
 The performance of the sub-fund may therefore differ considerably from the benchmark during periods of high market volatility.